 6. The Court continued to contribute actively to the efforts to promote universality and full implementation of the Rome Statute in cooperation and coordination with other actors, including the Assembly, the co-focal points on the Plan of action, States Parties, regional and intergovernmental organizations, and civil society, notably the Coalition for the ICC and Parliamentarians for Global Action.
-While restrictions related to the COVID-19 pandemic forced the cancellation or postponement of several planned activities - including regional high-level seminars as well as high-level engagements with States not party to the Statute - many important activities took place during the reporting period.
+While restrictions related to the Covid-19 prevented the holding of regional seminars as well as high-level engagements with States not party to the Statute, many important activities nevertheless took place during the reporting period.
 Where possible, the Court employed alternative methods instead of in-person communication that could not take place.

-7. The Registry provided technical comments on legislative projects for national implementation of the Rome Statute in two States.
-On both occasions these comments were provided at the request of the State concerned or an organization providing technical assistance to that State.
-The Registry remains ready, when requested and when considered helpful for advancing national implementation of the Rome Statute, to participate in discussions and share what has been its experience in applying the cooperation provisions of the Statute with States Parties.
+7. The Registry remains ready, when requested and when considered helpful for advancing national implementation of the Rome Statute, to participate in discussions and share what has been its experience in applying the cooperation provisions of the Statute with States Parties.

 8. The Court's public information activities, notably through the ICC website and social media channels, maintained in multiple languages, and platforms of influencers such as the United Nations (UN), continued to serve as a crucial tool for raising awareness and providing access to information essential for the promotion of the universality and full implementation of the Rome Statute.
-The Court liaises closely with UN communication teams, which has enable promoting ratification of the Rome Statute on UN platforms as a way of supporting Sustainable Development Goal 16, Peace and Justice: in October 2020, UN News featured an article on the ICC in which the Court President called on all States to join the Rome Statute system.
-In cooperation with the judicial authorities of Costa Rica and Panama, a virtual ICC course of 13 lectures for national judges and prosecutors is in the process of being developed, culminating in a final lecture on cooperation and universality, to be featured on the ICC website.
+The Court liaises closely with UN communication teams, which has enabled promoting ratification of the Rome Statute on UN platforms as a way of supporting Sustainable Development Goal 16, Peace and Justice.
+In addition with the support of the European Commission virtual ICC course of 15 lectures in Spanish for national practitioners, judges and prosecutors has been filmed, culminating in the final two closing lectures on cooperation and universality; versions in French and English are expected to be produced in the coming months, and all three language versions will be featured on the ICC website.

 9. The Court continued to disseminate the booklet titled "Joining the International Criminal Court - Why does it matter", which is available on the Court's website in English3 and French4 and hard copies of which can be provided upon request.
 The booklet is particularly designed to address common misconceptions and concerns about the Rome Statute and the Court, as well as highlight the benefits that joining the Statute offers to the State in question as well as to the international community as a whole.
 As such, the booklet seeks, inter alia, to support the efforts of national stakeholders advocating the ratification of the Statute in their respective countries.
-The Court has also developed an expanded version of the aforementioned booklet, aimed specifically for stakeholders and audiences in the Asia-Pacific region,5 in order to encourage and support efforts to attract more States to join the Rome Statute from what is by far the least represented regional grouping in the ICC system.